L-1B Processing Time Nebraska Service Center 2026

 What is an L-1B visa?

-How long does L-1B processing typically take?
+How long does an L-1B petition typically take to process?

 Can I expedite my L-1B petition?